ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

 | RDFaaS  | yes         | no            | yes                 | Backed up |

 !!! important
-    Only the /work file systems and the solid state (NVMe) file system are visible on the compute nodes.
+    Only the work file systems and the solid state (NVMe) file system are visible on the compute nodes.
 This means that all data required by calculations at runtime (input data, application binaries, software libraries, etc.) must be placed on one of these file systems.